johnnyonline/robowoofy-ng/README.md

      ETH_RPC_URL=<Ethereum RPC URL>
      ```
    - Make sure all variables match the `.env.example` format
+   - In `src/config.py`, set your Safe address per network in the `NETWORKS` mapping

 3. **Commit your function**
    - Modify `src/woof.py` to include your transaction logic